knote2019/llama2-from-scratch/README.md

 official LLaMA model definition can be find in https://github.com/meta-llama/llama.

-this part will introduce structure of LLaMA2-7B model, and also the links to download model weight.
+this part will introduce structure of LLaMA2-7B model and also the links to download model weight.

 ***